 Progress against Plan

 Capital project management is embedded in every phase of a project to manage social, environmental and health impacts (non-technical risks).
-Thus, building confidence and gaining acceptance from stakeholders resulting in a continuous business development that is also sustainable.
+Thus, building confidence and gaining acceptance from stakeholders resulting in a continuous and sustainable business development.

 - Comply with relevant laws and regulations; effectively manage cost control and project schedule as planned.

-- Define preventive and mitigation measures to manage social and environmental concerns from communities, and regularly engage with communities to reduce concerns from the operation.
+- Define preventive and mitigation measures to manage social and environmental concerns from communities, and regularly engage with communities to reduce concerns from the operations.

 The ultimate goal of a project operation is to complete it within the designated timeframe and budget with quality and conforming to related laws and regulations.
 PTT, therefore on the critical path to reduce the risk of project development within control as much as possible